California farmers and ranchers are constantly seeking new ways to innovate and apply smart thinking to how they use water

 - California is the sole commercial producer of 14 different crops in the United States.
 These crops include almonds, artichokes, figs, garlic, raisins, olives, pistachios, walnuts, and kiwi.

 - A surprising number of foods are available fresh any time in California, even when they are out-of-season elsewhere.
 California produces artichokes, avocados, broccoli, cabbage, carrots, cauliflower, celery, lettuce, spinach, and squash all-year long.

 - Today one California farmer feeds 155 people, compared to just 19 people in 1940.

 - A commitment to both heritage and innovation makes California the most productive agricultural state in the United States and vital to the health of our local, state and national economies.

 California leads the nation in agricultural production, generating more than $100 billion in economic activity each year.

-- Farming and ranching provides more than 450,000 seasonal and year-round jobs; across the entire agricultural value chain, this total grows to more than 2.5 million California jobs in both rural and urban communities.
+- Farming and ranching provides more than 829,000 jobs; but across all the businesses that farming supports, this total grows to more than 2.5 million California jobs in both rural and urban communities.

 - California’s agricultural community is made up of multigenerational farming families – 93 percent of California’s 76,700 farms, ranches and dairies are family owned.
 Ninety-nine percent of California dairy farms are family owned.